dydxprotocol/v4-documentation/pages/testnets/starting_the_network.md

 For the chain to process bridge transactions from Ethereum, Ethereum testnet, or other chain that supports the `eth_getLogs` RPC method, the bridge daemon queries an RPC endpoint for logs emitted by the bridge contract.
 By default, a node will use a public testnet endpoint that may have rate-limiting, low reliability, or other restricted functionality.

-For your node to successfully ingest bridge transactions from the relevant blockchain, you should use your own private RPC endpoint and override the default by adding flag `--bridge-daemon-eth-rpc-endpoint <YOUR_PRIVATE_RPC_ENDPOINT>` to the command you run when starting the node.
+For your node to successfully ingest bridge transactions from the relevant blockchain, you are required to specify your own private RPC endpoint with flag `--bridge-daemon-eth-rpc-endpoint <YOUR_PRIVATE_RPC_ENDPOINT>` in the command you run when starting the node.

 💡IMPORTANT💡:The RPC endpoint you choose *MUST* satisfy the following requirements
 * supports `eth_chainId` method